roto disc product icon

 Roto-Disc® totally open:

 Material falls unobstructed through the inlet opening.
-Nothing is in the flow stream to cause product bridging, so you get the full flow capacity of the valve.
+Nothing in the flow stream causes product bridging, so you get the full flow capacity of the valve.
 Notice that the sealing surfaces are protected from direct contact with material.

 roto disc interior view diagram partially open